Adeoye369/dev-docs/docs/cpp_docs/linkedlist_index.md

 Result :
 ![alt text](img/image.png)

-## Demonstration of use LinkedListIterator
+## Demonstration of use nextedListIterator

-Trying to see how this individual methods in the `LinkedListIterator` class plays out
+Trying to see how this individual methods in the `nextedListIterator` class plays out

 ```cpp
 #include <iostream>